Architecture of the Song dynasty: Yingzao Fashi

-Yingzao Fashi is a technical treatise on architecture and craftsmanship written at the Directorate of Buildings and Construction.
-The book was completed in 1100 and presented to Emperor Zhezong of Song in the last year of his reign.
-His successor, Emperor Huizong of Song, had the treatise officially published three years later, in 1103, for the benefit of foremen, architects, and literate craftsmen.
+The Yingzao Fashi ('Treatise on Architectural Methods'), a technical treatise on architecture and craftsmanship written at the Directorate of Buildings and Construction, was completed in 1100 and presented to Emperor Zhezong of Song in the last year of his reign.
+Although similar books came before it, such as the Yingshan Ling ('National Building Law') of the early Tang dynasty, this is the earliest manual on Chinese architecture to have survived in full.
+Zhezong's successor, Emperor Huizong of Song, had the treatise officially published three years later, in 1103, for the benefit of foremen, architects, and literate craftsmen.
 The book was intended to provide standard regulations, to not only the engineering agencies of the central government, but also the many workshops and artisan families throughout China who could benefit from using a well-written government manual on building practices.

-Yingzao Fashi included building codes and regulations, accounting information, descriptions of construction materials, and classification of crafts.
+The Yingzao Fashi includes building codes and regulations, accounting information, descriptions of construction materials, and classification of crafts.
 In its 34 chapters, the book outlined units of measurement, and the construction of moats, fortifications, stonework, and woodwork.
 For the latter, it included specifications for making bracketing units with inclined arms and joints for columns and beams.
-It also provided specifications for wood carving, drilling, sawing, bamboo work, tiling, wall building, and decoration.
-The book contained recipes for decorative paints, glazes, and coatings, also listing proportions for mixing mortars used in masonry, brickwork, and manufacture of glazed tiles, illustrating practices and standards with drawings.
-His book outlined structural carpentry in great detail, providing standard dimensional measurements for all components used. here he developed a standard eight-grade system for sizing timber elements, known as the cai-fen system of units, which could be universally applied in buildings.
-About 8% of the book was derived from pre-existing written material on architecture, while the majority of the book documented the inherited traditions of craftsmen and architects.
+It also provided specifications for wood carving, drilling, sawing, bamboo construction, tiling, wall building, and decoration.
+The book also contained recipes for decorative paints, glazes, and coatings.
+It listed proportions for mixing mortars used in masonry, brickwork, and manufacture of glazed tiles.
+It illustrated these practices and standards with detailed drawings accompanying the text.

+The Yingzao Fashi also outlined structural carpentry in great detail, providing standard dimensional measurements for all components used.
+Li Jie developed a standard eight-grade system for sizing timber elements, known as the cai-fen system of units, which could be universally applied in wooden buildings.
+Modern researchers assess the structural integrity of buildings utilizing the methods and building components outlined in the Yingzao Fashi.

+Roughly 8% of the book was derived from officially published works on architecture; the vast majority of it documented the inherited oral traditions and preexisting written materials of craftsmen and architects.
 The Yingzao Fashi provided a full glossary of technical terms that included mathematical formulae, building proportions, and construction techniques, and discussed the implications of the local topography for construction at a particular site.
-He also estimated the monetary costs of hiring laborers of different skill levels from various crafts on the basis of a day's work, in addition to the price of the materials they would need and according to the season in which they were to be employed.
+In his book, Li Jie also estimated the rough daily monetary costs for hiring various laborers and craftsmen possessing different skill levels, and the price of the materials they would need, adjusting these figures for different season of the year.